Nana-Bakassa

 Nana-Bakassa is a sub-prefecture of Ouham in the Central African Republic.

 Geography

 The locality located on the left bank of the Nana Bakassa River, a tributary of Ouham, is crossed by the RN1 road connecting Bossangoa to the Chadian border.
 In 2014, the population of the locality is estimated at 7,516 inhabitants.

 The commune of Nana-Bakassa is located in the center of the prefecture of Ouham, it is surrounded by 6 neighboring communes.

 Most villages are located on the Bossangoa - Nana-Bakassa - Chad road, RN1 national road.

 History

 In 2002, Nana-Bakassa was erected in sub-prefecture, resulting from a division of the sub-prefecture of Bossangoa.
 On 25 June 2020 Nana-Bakassa was reportedly under control of MPC armed group.
 On 7 October it was captured by Return, Reclamation, Rehabilitation group.
 On 25 March 2021 it was reported that Nana-Bakassa was recaptured by government forces.

+CPC attacked the FACA position in Nana-Bakassa on 24 July 2023.
+The clashes lasted for several hours and the rebels managed to occupy the town briefly before FACA recaptured it.
+Three insurgents were killed and two wounded.
+Due to the attack, some town residents fled to the bush and shops were closed.